Best Things to Do in Salzburg with Kids

 Mirabell Palace

-Although best known as Mozart’s birthplace and the home of the Von Trapp family, the city of Salzburg has much more to offer even its youngest visitors.
+Although best known as Mozart’s birthplace and the home of The Sound of Music‘s Von Trapp family, the city of Salzburg has much more to offer even its youngest visitors.
 Tucked in the Austrian Alps, Salzburg has an Italian flair with Baroque churches and interlocking squares that bask in the shadow of the imposing Hohensalzburg Fortress.
 The Old Town is tightly woven between the fortress and the Salzach River that once carried precious salt (salz) to the rest of the world.

 Salzburg with Kids